 - An evaluation will be conducted in all cases unless there are an insufficient number of players to field even one team. - If the number of registered players supports the creation of two teams (~ 24), an evaluation will be conducted.
-The number of players per team will be determined by the Division Head, Coaches and Travel Team Committee taking into consideration the age and skill level of the players. - If the number of registered players is above that required for 1 team but insufficient for two teams the Division Head, Coaches, and/or the Travel Team Committee will work at recruiting new players to fill a 2nd team.
+The number of players per team will be determined by the Division Head, Coaches, Travel Team Committee, DYHA Board taking into consideration the age and skill level of the players. - If the number of registered players is above that required for 1 team but insufficient for two teams the Division Head, Coaches, and/or the Travel Team Committee will work at recruiting new players to fill a 2nd team (same goes for enough for 2 teams but not enough for 3 teams).
 When the recruiting avenues are not viable, the Travel Team Committee will work with the Division Head and Coaches to arrive at a reasonable solution that will still include all players interested in Travel Hockey.
-No age appropriate players skating at the Squirt or Pee Wee levels will be cut from playing on a travel team.
+No age appropriate players skating at the Squirt or Peewee levels will be cut from playing on a travel team.
 At the higher level of play (Bantam), the coaches must have a good cause and the Travel Team committee's approval to not place a player on a team. - No team will be allowed to have more than 50% of their rostered players be from an age level below the appropriate age level.
 They will also not be allowed to double roster players on two teams for the sake of getting to the 50% level.